marianmeres/demino/README.md

 Demino ships with some additional router implementations that can be activated via the `routerFactory` factory setting.

-Consider them proof of concept rather than battle-tested implementations.

 ### Express-like router

 ```ts